-Fig. 7 Experimental Set Up To Measure The Extra Buoyancy Of Floats
+Fig. 7 Experimental Set Up to Measure the Extra Buoyancy of Floats

 A-2 PROCEDURE

 Extra buoyancy of fishing floats is determined in the experimental setup as depicted in Fig. 7 A weighing balance is placed over the water container to measure the extra buoyancy.
 The initial reading on the balance is noted.
 The weights are adjusted to see that the net remain completely submerged under water.
 Then the float is introduced under the webbing which is kept submerged in water.
 The buoyancy of the float causes a reduction in the reading.
 After noting down the final reading the float is removed.
 The difference between initial and final readings corresponds to the extra buoyancy of that float.
 Ten such floats are tested and the mean value can be taken.